emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __General Abilities:__
-  * __Reflexes:__ Once per turn, attempt to catch a projectile.
+  * __Reflexes:__ _(Cost 1)_ Reaction, attempt to catch a projectile.
 Roll a d20, and reduce the projectile's damage by that amount.
 If reduced to zero, you catch the projectile.

 * __Advantages:__